oppia/oppia-android/Overview-of-the-Oppia-Android-codebase-and-architecture.md

 ### 1. app:
 This module contains all the activities and fragments, as well as the view, view model, and presenter layers.
 It also contains Robolectric test cases and integration/hermetic end-to-end tests using Espresso.
 Here are the contents of its subdirectories:

-* **app/activity** - Basic Dagger code for activity implementation.
+* **app/activity** - Basic [Dagger](https://github.com/google/dagger) code for activity implementation.
 * **app/application** - Dagger code for the application, with different module declarations.
 * **app/customview** - Custom UI items used by the application.
 * **app/databinding** - Different BindingAdapters which can be used in any layout file.
 * **app/fragment** - Basic Dagger code for fragment implementation.
-* **app/home** - Fragments, activities, viewmodels, adapters, presenters and interfaces associated with the home screen.
+* **app/home** - Fragments, activities, view models, adapters, presenters and interfaces associated with the home screen.
-* **app/mydownloads** - Fragments, activities, viewmodels, adapters, presenters and interfaces associated with the "My Downloads" screen.
+* **app/mydownloads** - Fragments, activities, view models, adapters, presenters and interfaces associated with the "My Downloads" screen.
 * **app/parser** - Various classes which parse strings to other data types (e.g. String to Fraction).
 * **app/player** - Everything related to the exploration player (e.g. audio, state, etc.).
-* **app/profile** - Fragments, activities, viewmodels, adapters, presenters and interfaces for the profile screen and related subscreens.
+* **app/profile** - Fragments, activities, view models, adapters, presenters and interfaces for the profile screen and related subscreens.
 * **app/recyclerview** - Helper classes for RecyclerView, which is used in various activities and fragments.
-* **app/settings** - Fragments, activities, viewmodels, adapters, presenters and interfaces related to the Settings screen and related subscreens.
+* **app/settings** - Fragments, activities, view models, adapters, presenters and interfaces related to the Settings screen and related subscreens.
 * **app/splash** - Code related to the app's Splash screen.
-* **app/story** - Fragments, activities, viewmodels, adapters, presenters and interfaces related to the Story screen.
+* **app/story** - Fragments, activities, view models, adapters, presenters and interfaces related to the Story screen.
 * **app/testing** - All dummy test activities and fragments that are needed to test the Android functionality correctly.
 These help with writing test cases.
-* **app/topic** - Fragments, activities, viewmodels, adapters, presenters and interfaces related to the Topic screen and its four tabs.
+* **app/topic** - Fragments, activities, view models, adapters, presenters and interfaces related to the Topic screen and its four tabs.
 * **app/utility** - Any code which can be used centrally, e.g. date-time getter-setter, keyboard controller, etc .
 * **app/view** - Basic Dagger code for View implementation.
 * **app/viewmodel** - Basic Dagger code for ViewModel implementation.